carlsoncoder/audit-webhook-go/README.md

 In order to run this, you need an Azure AD application registration setup with the appropriate Graph API permissions.
 Instructions on how to configure this can be found
 [here](https://docs.microsoft.com/en-us/graph/auth-v2-service?toc=./ref/toc.json&view=graph-rest-1.0).

-Additionally, you need to export/define several environment variables:
+Additionally, you need to export/define several environment variables (note that examples can be found in the kubernetes-deployment.yaml file if deploying this solution in Kubernetes):

 * TENANT_ID
   * Your Azure AD tenant ID